ahmedosama-st/SQL-basics-course/README.md

 # This is the database schema for lesson 10

-## Use the following code to get the same database as mine
+## Use the following code to get the same database as mine or download index.sql file

 ---

 ```sql